MissTee11/Web-Development-Training/README.md

 Secure Data Handling with encryption

-Responsive Design for desktop and mobile

-This project demonstrates a full-featured single-page application (SPA) built with React and Redux.

 🧪 Mini Assignments
 Throughout the program, various hands-on tasks were completed to reinforce each concept: